 Brew on the Slough – La Conner’s Annual Beer Festival

 The day of Brew on the Slough the weather turned dismal – windy, rainy, cold.
 Thankfully, the festival is inside Maple Hall, and the weather didn’t matter.
-After we checked into our room at the Hotel Planter, which happened to be right across the street from Maple Hall, we took a short walk around town and then headed to Brew on the Slough.
+After we checked into our room at the Hotel Planter, which happened to be right across the street from Maple Hall, we took a short walk around town and then made our way to Brew on the Slough.

 Participating breweries and cideries included Pike Brewing, Pfriem Brewery, Scuttlebutt Brewery, Hales Ales, Incline Cider, Chuckanut Brewing, La Conner Brewing, Farmstrong Brewing, Everybody’s Brewing, and Portland Cider.

-That night I tasted beers I was familiar with like Kölsch, IPA, porter, and less familiar ones like Schwartz bier, golden IPA, and Weizenbock.
+That night I tasted beers I was familiar with like Kölsch, IPA, porter as well as less familiar brews like Schwartz bier, golden IPA, and Weizenbock.
 I would also have tasted ciders too, but there were so many good beers I decided not to switch it up.

-Things I loved.
-I’ve been to larger beer festivals, and I appreciated the smaller size of this festival as we rarely had to wait in line for our pours and those manning the beer booths had more time to chat.
+Things I loved about Brew on the Slough.
+I’ve been to larger beer festivals and felt overwhelmed by the crowds and the choices.
+I appreciated the smaller size as we rarely had to wait in line for our pours and those manning the beer booths had more time to chat.
 On top of that, the band played lots of great music, and by the end of the night, there was a serious groove on the dance floor.

 - Buy your ticket early as they sell out and you’ll want to get a souvenir tasting glass.